A point-by-point response to the Elhaik study

 Actually the relevant factor is that infants are not typically subjected to female genital mutilation.
 Irrespective of its legal status, the global rate of infant victims of FGM is extremely low - practically zero.

 Our finding that MNC is associated with SIDS is not surprising.
-Circumcision is associated with intar operative and postoperative risks, including bleeding, shock, sepsis, circulatory shock, hemorrhage, pain, and long-term consqequences.
+Circumcision is associated with intra operative and postoperative risks, including bleeding, shock, sepsis, circulatory shock, hemorrhage, pain, and long-term consequences.
 [12-14, 73-76]

 Weiss, Boyle, and Edler [12-14] have been addressed previously in this paper.
 Frisch did not cite any case of shock or sepsis.
 Frisch claimed that a study reviewed by the AAP found 2 cases of hemorrhage for every 100 circumcisions.
 In fact the rate was for hemorrhage from tonsillectomy, not circumcision.
 Frisch admitted that he lacked conclusive evidence of "long-term psychological, sexual, and urological effects."
 Kaplan cited Fredman regarding two cases of death from sepsis during a 10-year period.
 The Fredman paper, published in 1969, cannot be explored without navigating a paywall.
 Kaplan did not cite any cases of shock; nor did he report on long-term efects.
 Kirkpatrick discussed two cases of premature infants (4.1-4.4 lbs) who suffered life-threatening septicemia in 1972; fortunately both recovered.
 Mano reported that just 0.32% of infants were bleeding following ritual circumcision.